 Many people develop a wart at least once in their lifetime.
 If your warts become painful or interfere with your mobility, the skilled physicians at Ankle & Foot Specialist of N.J. can help.
-At their offices in Woodbridge, Hillsborough East Brunswick, Warren, and South Plainfield, New Jersey, Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, offer the convenience of on-site diagnostic evaluations and customized services to ease your pain and safely treat or remove your wart.
+At their offices in Woodbridge, Hillsborough East Brunswick, Middlesex, and South Plainfield, New Jersey, Pragnesh Patel, DPM, and Jyotsna Thapar, DPM, offer the convenience of on-site diagnostic evaluations and customized services to ease your pain and safely treat or remove your wart.
 Schedule an evaluation for painful warts today using the online booking feature or by calling the Ankle & Foot Specialist of N.J. office nearest you.

 Warts are common, noncancerous skin growths that develop on your skin due to an infection caused by the human papillomavirus (HPV).
 Warts are usually skin-colored but may appear gray or brown.
 They may feel smooth or rough to the touch or appear flat or raised.

 The virus can enter your skin from a small cut or damaged area of skin, and they’re contagious, so they can be passed to others through skin-to-skin contact.

 The Ankle & Foot Specialist of N.J. medical team is skilled in diagnosing and treating common and plantar warts, especially those that interfere with walking or other activities.

 If warts become painful or get in your way, you should schedule a diagnostic evaluation at Ankle & Foot Specialist of N.J. to discuss your options for treatment.

 In many cases, the podiatrists identify warts through a physical exam.
 During your diagnosis, your provider evaluates the severity and location of your wart to determine the best course of treatment.